gunet/cert-req/README.md

   - `renew`: Regenerate the CSR reusing the same key
   - `encrypt`: Encrypt the private key with a pass phrase
   - `decrypt`: Remove the passphrase from an encrypted key
   - `self-sign`: Create a CA and self-sign a certificate.
-The certs folder will include the CSR and private key will be in $PWD/certs
+The certs folder will include the CSR and private key will be in $PWD/certs.
 * Passphrase:
   - Generally, the passphrase will be requested (applies to `encrypt` and `decrypt` arguments)
   - If an environment variable called `PASSPHRASE` is present then that will be used
+  - If the environment variable is present and the command is `self-sign` then we will use it to encrypt the private key as well.

 ## docker-compose
 * Build: `docker-compose build`